philanc/luazen/README.md

 Compression functions include:
 - The tiny **LZF** library by  Marc Alexander Lehmann.
 It is not as efficient as gzip, but much smaller and very fast.
 - The amazing **BriefLZ** algorithm by Joergen Ibsen.
-It is a bit slower than LZF, but the code is even smaller and achieve a much better compression ratio (better than gzip on some workloads).
-They could completely replace LZF in future versions of luazen.
+It is a bit slower than LZF, but the code is even smaller and it achieves a much better compression ratio (better than gzip on some workloads).
+It could completely replace LZF in future versions of luazen.

 Endoding and decoding functions are provided for **base64** and **base58** (for base58, the BitCoin encoding alphabet is used).